 While you’re photographing an industrial site, don’t forget to shoot the bigger picture.
 Take your eye away from the camera and do a visual sweep of your surroundings.

 You’ll familiarise yourself with your environment for safety.
 And you won’t miss opportunities to focus on the overall industrial landscape.

 5. Don’t Forget the Details

 Focusing on both the big and small picture at the same time is an important skill in many fields of photography.
 But it’s easy to get caught up in the momentum of industrial sites.
 And pass over intricate details for more immediate subject matter.

-Try turning your lens on features like rusty bolts, aged metal or flashes of colour (often found on safety signage).
+Try turning your lens on features like rusty bolts, aged metal or flashes of color (often found on safety signage).
 These will help you add more of a story to your body of work.
 It’s details like these that add depth and a sense of tactility to a series.

 3. Include Industrial Workers

 The industrial hum of the urban landscape seems to indicate a life in itself.
 But it’s humans that are at the heart of the machine.
 Photographing people at work may feel intrusive, but often people are happy to have their photo taken.
 Just ask!